zzhangjii/learning-library/ospa-library/github-ideas/workflow.md

    Select your GitHub account <br/>
    ![](images/Github-4-16-15-PM2.png)

-    You now have your own "Fork" or "Clone" of the Repo <br/>
+    You now have your own "Fork" of the Repo <br/>
    ![](images/Github-4-16-31-PM.png)

 1. Developer creates (or gets from somewhere) desired content conforming to team Markdown template adds to ospa-library folder<br/>